GHupppp/VRSD/README.md

 # VRSD: Rethinking Similarity and Diversity for Retrieval in Large Language Models

 # -----------------------------------------------------

+**We give a rigorous time complexity analysis of the algorithm in the paper.
+The entire experimental process can be carried out on an ordinary computer**

 # Usage
 **pip install -r requirements.txt**